quicwg/base-drafts/draft-ietf-quic-transport.md

 fields for a 0-RTT packet MUST match the values used in the Initial packet ({{packet-initial}}).

-The client can send 0-RTT packets after receiving an Initial
-{{packet-initial}} or Handshake ({{packet-handshake}}) packet, if that packet does not complete the handshake.
+The client can send further 0-RTT packets after receiving an Initial ({{packet-initial}}) or Handshake ({{packet-handshake}}) packet, if that packet does not complete the handshake.
 Even if the client receives a different connection ID in the Handshake packet, it MUST continue to use the same Destination Connection ID for 0-RTT packets, see
 {{connection-id-encoding}}.

-The version field for protected packets is the current QUIC version.
+The version field for protected packets contains the current QUIC version.

 The packet number field contains a packet number, which has additional confidentiality protection that is applied after packet protection is applied (see {{QUIC-TLS}} for details).
 The underlying packet number increases with each packet sent, see {{packet-numbers}} for details.

-The payload is protected using authenticated encryption.  {{QUIC-TLS}} describes packet protection in detail.
-After decryption, the plaintext consists of a sequence of frames, as described in {{frames}}.
+The content of 0-RTT and 1-RTT packets is protected using authenticated encryption. {{QUIC-TLS}}vdescribes packet protection in detail.
+After decryption, the plaintext consistsvof a sequence of frames, as described in
+{{frames}}.

 ## Coalescing Packets {#packet-coalesce}